Everything you need to know as a first-time student.

 Your study pathway will depend on your course and your faculty.
 See your course information for more details.

 Masters by research, professional doctorate and PhD studies can be covered by government contribution for domestic students; if this is the case, you won't have to pay any fees.
-The Research Training Program (RTP) Fees Offset (Domestic) will cover the fees for any coursework units that you may have to study as part of your research degree, provided that you don't exceed your maximum RTP entitlements.
+The Australian Government Research Training Program (RTP) Fees Offset (Domestic) will cover the fees for any coursework units that you may have to study as part of your research degree, provided that you don't exceed your maximum RTP entitlements.

 There are many scholarships available for postgraduate researchers, which can help cover the cost of your living and study expenses.
 A scholarship for research study will be like earning a salary.
 You may be eligible for a scholarship if you: